AmanThuL/lumin/README.md

 # Lumin
-Lumin is an early-stage C++ based renderer with DirectX 12 API.
+Lumin is an early-stage C++ based renderer for Windows built with DirectX 12 API.
 The basic framework is heavily based on Frank D. Luna's DirectX 12 book.
 For more details, please refer to the ``References`` section.

 ## Getting Started